EdD in Educational Leadership and Management

 Students may choose from the following EdD concentrations:

-The Creativity & Innovation concentration provides program participants with a deep foundation and contextual background in the field of creativity to address the needs of education and industry.
+- Creativity and Innovation Concentration A: Creativity and Innovation.
+The Creativity and Innovation concentration provides program participants with a deep foundation and contextual background in the field of creativity to address the needs of education and industry.
 Collaborative creative leadership involved in innovation management is a focus where the vital role of creative strengths in fueling new bottom-line innovations is highlighted.
 Creativity serves as the stimulus to enhance educational and corporate innovations.

 The Educational Policy concentration combines academics with Drexel University's tradition of applied learning.
 Students engage with policies and policy issues impacting education, those working in it, and those served by it.
 Policy studies are contextualized within the range of jurisdictional entities from local to national and international settings.
 Heavy emphasis is placed upon the roles of ethics and ethical decision-making in past and future policy-making.